0xPolygonMiden/miden-vm/miden/README.md

 # build an executable for Apple silicon (concurrent+metal)
 make exec-metal

-# built an executable for targets with AVX2 instructions (concurrent)
+# build an executable for targets with AVX2 instructions (concurrent)
 make exec-avx2

-# built an executable for targets with SVE instructions (concurrent)
+# build an executable for targets with SVE instructions (concurrent)
 make exec-sve

-# built an executable with log tree enabled
+# build an executable with log tree enabled
 make exec-info
 ```